- 1. Name of the medicinal product

 PregnancyThere are no adequate data from the use of fesoterodine in pregnant women.
 Reproductive toxicity studies with fesoterodine in animals show minor embryotoxicity (see section 5.3).
 The potential risk for humans is unknown.
 TOVIAZ is not recommended during pregnancy.

-Breast-feedingIt is not known whether fesoterodine is excreted into human milk; therefore, breast-feeding is not recommended during treatment with TOVIAZ.
+Breast-feedingIt is unknown whether fesoterodine/metabolites are excreted into human milk; therefore, breast-feeding is not recommended during treatment with TOVIAZ.

 FertilityNo clinical trials have been conducted to assess the effect of fesoterodine on human fertility.
-Fesoterodine fumarate had no effect on male or female fertility in mice or any effects on reproductive function, or early embryonic development of the fetus in mice (for details see section 5.3).
-Women of child bearing potential should be made aware of the lack of fertility data, and TOVIAZ should only be given after consideration of individual risks and benefits.
+Fesoterodine fumarate had no effect on male or female fertility in mice or any effects on reproductive function, or early embryonic development of the foetus in mice at non-maternally toxic doses (for details see section 5.3).
+Women of child bearing potential should be made aware of the lack of human fertility data, and TOVIAZ should only be given after consideration of individual risks and benefits.

 Summary of the safety profileThe safety of fesoterodine was evaluated in placebo-controlled clinical studies in a total of 2859 patients with overactive bladder, of which 780 received placebo.Due to the pharmacological properties of fesoterodine, treatment may cause mild to moderate antimuscarinic effects like dry mouth, dry eye, dyspepsia and constipation.
 Urinary retention may occur uncommonly.Dry mouth, the only very common adverse reactions, occurred with a frequency of 28.8% in the fesoterodine group compared to 8.5% in the placebo group.
 The majority of adverse reactions occurred during the first month of treatment with the exception of cases classified as urinary retention or post void residual urine greater than 200 ml, which could occur after long term treatment and was more common in male than female subjects.